 Prostate Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - Stages of Prostate Cancer

-The stage of the cancer is based on the results of the staging and diagnostic tests, including the prostate specific antigen (PSA) test and the original tumor biopsy.
-The biopsy is used to determine the Gleason score.
+The stage of the cancer is based on the results of the staging and diagnostic tests, including the prostate-specific antigen (PSA) test and the Gleason score.
+The tissue samples removed during the biopsy are used to find out the Gleason score.
 The Gleason score ranges from 2-10 and describes how different the cancer cells look from normal cells and how likely it is that the tumor will spread.
 The lower the number, the less likely the tumor is to spread.

 There are three ways that cancer spreads in the body.